Course Catalog

 5 units

 An overview of psychological theory and research related to sexual aggression, focusing on both perpetration and victimization.
 Includes a discussion of the social construction of masculinity and femininity, media representations of sexual violence, and alternative (non-aggressive) visions of sexuality.
-Satisfies seminar requirement.
-Satisfies senior comprehensive requirement.
-Prerequisite(s): Entry Level Writing and Composition requirements; and course 3 or 100.
-Enrollment restricted to senior psychology or feminist studies majors or permission of instructor.
+Satisfies the senior seminar requirement.
+Satisfies the senior comprehensive requirement.
+Prerequisite(s): Entry Level Writing and Composition requirements; and PSYC 100.
+Enrollment is restricted to senior psychology or feminist studies majors or permission of instructor.
 Enrollment limited to 30.

 PSYC 159E